-A persons behaviors can become extreme as a sign of an inept manager-employee situation.
-As a manager you must have the capacity to complete the required responsibilities, if your capacity is lacking then effective management cannot take place.
+Behaviors can become extreme as a sign of an inept manager-employee situation.
+As a manager, you must have the capacity to complete the required responsibilities if your capacity is lacking then effective management cannot take place.

 There is one condition that I consider to be more important than the rest, and it is the foundation of People join companies and leave managers.